Table of Contents

 - Allows for smoother, more gradual braking that maintains tire traction.

-Remember that larger vehicles like trucks and buses require even greater following distances in the rain (at least 7 to 8 seconds) due to their increased weight and stopping distance.
-When in doubt, add more space; no accident has ever been caused by following too far behind.
+Remember that larger vehicles like trucks and buses require even greater following distances in the rain (at least 7 to 8 seconds) due to increased weight and stopping distance.
+When in doubt, add more space; maintaining a safe following distance is always a sound defensive driving strategy.

 Always Turn On Your Headlights